 Archie Rose Single Malt Whisky 46% 700ml ($119) – Sydney, NSW

-No, I haven’t tasted the new Archie Rose single malt – it isn’t officially released until September 28 (enter the ballot here).
-But this promises to be one of the biggest Australian whisky releases of 2020, and because everything Archie Rose releases is fecking ace, I had to include it.
-All of the work in progress samples I’ve tried display that signature chocolatey, cocoa character thanks to the six malt mash bill.
-Top that with maturation in ex-apera, Bourbon and Archie Rose’s own ex-rye whisky casks, and this promises to be a delicious experience.
+Archie Rose’s new single malt was one of the biggest Australian whisky releases of 2020.
+The Sydney distillery’s rye malt whisky had already taken out ‘world’s best rye’ at a major international competition.
+So expectations were high when the single malt was released, and it doesn’t disappoint.
+The signature chocolatey, cocoa character comes from the unique six malt mash bill.
+Top that with maturation in ex-apera, Bourbon and Archie Rose’s own ex-rye whisky casks, and this a delicious experience.
 Fascinating to see just how influential this whisky becomes over the next few years.